Obtaining A Mortgage On Leasehold Properties

-If you want to buy a leasehold property and need a mortgage to cover the expense of your new home, then you should be aware of how mortgages work when you want to buy a leasehold property.
+If you want to buy a leasehold property and need a mortgage to cover your new home's expense, you should be aware of how mortgages work when you want to buy a leasehold property.

 What are leasehold properties?